Depau/mqtt-cmd/README.md

 ## Actions

-Two actions are available for use.
+Thre actions are available for use.
 All strings inside are parsed as Jinja2 templates, with variables described in
 [Jinja2 template variables](#jinja2-template-variables).